behaviour

 • Show the child they have value in your class.

-• Build in opportunities to learn and practice social interaction skills.
+• Build opportunities to learn and practice social interaction skills.

 • Teach a way to ask for space appropriately.